kornichon2000/www.pierremorsa.com/content/mac-automation/omnifocus-action-pack-for-keyboard-maestro/index.md

 * OmniFocus Get Task Tag List: get all tags from the task.
 * OmniFocus Insert Template: insert a list of template actions in a project.
 * OmniFocus Make Task: make a new task.
+* OmniFocus Plus x Days: add a given number of days to the **existing** defer and due dates.
+Use a negative number to deduct a given number of days.
 * OmniFocus Set Perspective: set the current perspective in OmniFocus.
 * OmniFocus Set Sidebar Selection: (de)selects the items, tags or projects, in the sidebar tree.
+* OmniFocus Set Task Flag: set the flag of the task.
 * OmniFocus Set Task Name: set the name of the task.
 * OmniFocus Set Task Parent Task: set the parent task of the task.
 Effectively moves the task inside the specified parent task.
 * OmniFocus Set Task Primary Tag: set the primary tag of the task.